 1. Coconut Oil Chocolate Fudge – Primally Inspired

-Did you know that coconut oil is a very healthy.
+Did you know that coconut oil is very healthy?
 It’s an extremely healthy fat, it boosts metabolism and might help you lose weight.
 This fudge is made with 5 ingredients and only takes about 5 minutes to whip up.
 That’s one minute per ingredient. 🙂 No one will suspect it’s healthy because it is SO good and a much better option that traditional fudge.

 2. Almond Butter Chocolate Fudge – Paleo Running Momma

 Is it possible to make healthy fudge that tastes good?
 Of course, it is.
 It may even taste better.
 This fudge is made with almond butter instead of peanut butter.
 There isn’t much that tastes better than chocolate and nut butters.
 It has a generous thick creamy layer of almond honey butter on top of the deep chocolate flavor.

 3. Easy Paleo Fudge Recipe – Meaningful Eats